ahmet541/DiscordBot_fistik/README.md

 It is basic discord bot that can response some simple comments, and play video from youtube.
 User can add multiple links or videos to queue using "!play xxx" command.
+Use "!help" to see all commands.

 Good or bad?
 - It should dowload every video, when it's their turn